heptarch/heptarch.github.io/drafts/cone.md

 ## IX. <a href="#toc">Dialogue</a><a id="sec-9" name="sec-9"></a>

+*SIMPLICIO and SALVIATI are educators staying in the house of SAGREDO, a witty, well-lettered lawyer.
+SIMPLICIO is wearing a dunce cap.*

+SALVIATI.
+Simplicio, why do you adopt this appurtenance?

 ## VII. <a href="#toc">Plans</a><a id="sec-7" name="sec-7"></a>

 *Question.* You have a pile of a warm metal shavings in the shape of a cone.
 Determine the maximum angle of repose, stating any assumptions you make and giving plausibility arguments in their favour.